 The largest of the fox species, their body is about 20 to 26 inches long (50.8 to 60 cm), and their tail (called a “brush”) is another 14 to 16 inches (35.5 to 40.6 cm).
 They have five toes on the front feet and four on the back, and long sharp claws.
 They’re fast on their feet — for short periods they can run as fast as 30 miles per hour.

-Red Foxes have amber eyes with vertical pupils.
-Their sight is good, but their other senses are better.
-They have binocular vision like humans do, but they react mostly to movement like cats do.
+Red Foxes have amber eyes with vertical pupils and good vision.
+They have binocular vision like that of humans, but they react mostly to movement like cats do.

 They have an excellent sense of smell.
 Their hearing is so sharp the foxes can hear small animals digging underground (if they’re hungry, they dig them up.)
 They use their hearing almost exclusively to hunt in winter, listening for the sounds of mice and voles moving about under layers of snow.
 Recent research has revealed that they use the Earth’s magnetic field to triangulate the location of hidden prey.
 (More on that here.)

-Red Foxes communicate with each other using facial expressions (“grinning” when being submissive, for example), with posture and with movement of their ears and tail.
+Red Foxes communicate with each other using facial expressions (“grinning” when being submissive, for example), as well as posture and movements of their ears and tail.
 They also vocalize, producing many different calls that span five octaves.

 Red Foxes communicate in another way, too.
 They’re territorial and mark the boundaries of their home range with pungent-smelling urine, as well as feces.
 They also mark with fluid secreted from a gland on the upper surface of their tail, called the “Violet Gland.”
 It’s named that because the mix of chemicals is similar to those produced by violets.
 That sounds like it should be pleasant, but the foxes produce it in overbearing quantities that smell something like skunk musk.
 (Other mammals, including dogs, have this gland, also.)